10 Fascinating Facts About Zora Neale Hurston

 Zora Neale Hurston

-Zora Neale Hurston (January 7, 1891 – January 28, 1960), was an African-American novelist, memoirist, and folklorist.
-Zora was a natural storyteller.
-Here are some fascinating facts about Zora Neale Hurston that shed light on her complicated life and legacy.
+Zora Neale Hurston (January 7, 1891 – January 28, 1960), was a novelist, ethnographer, memoirist, and folklorist whose literary career got off the ground at the height of the Harlem Renaissance era.
+Presented here are fascinating facts about Zora Neale Hurston that shed light on her complicated life and legacy.

 . . . . . . . . . .